 The Three Lochs Way is one of Scotland's Great Trails

 The Three Lochs Way fully illustrated guidebook has now been updated and reprinted and is available online for £10 + post and packing.
-It can also be purchased from Helensburgh Cycles and Loch Lomond Gift House in Balloch.
+It can also be purchased from Helensburgh Cycles, Destination Helensbugh and Loch Lomond Gift House in Balloch.

 The fallen trees between Balloch and Helensburgh remain in place so the signed diversion still needs to be followed for now.
 We have amended the original map slightly to show where the diversion maps are located.
 Please look out for them and be alert to when you need to change direction to stay with the diversion.
 It could be useful to photograph one of the maps.
+Maps and diversion arrows are in place at all points shown on the map.
 If you think any maps have been removed from these locations please let us know.

 Rarely rising above 250 metres, the route's 55 kilometres (34 miles) can easily be walked in 3 to 4 days and with the West Highland railway line never far away, it also offers plenty of options for shorter day walks.
 Total ascent is approximately 1,500 metres.